nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [vectrix](https://github.com/rossmacarthur/vectrix) - Stack-allocated, constant-size, matrix type implemented with const generics.
 - [winnow](https://github.com/winnow-rs/winnow) - Parser combinators library written in Rust.
 - [Git Testament](https://github.com/kinnison/git-testament) - Library to embed a testament as to the state of a git working tree during the build of a Rust program.
+- [sharpie](https://github.com/jondot/sharpie) - Signing and verifying digital signatures using RSA or ED25519.
+- [h264_webcam_stream](https://github.com/D1plo1d/h264_webcam_stream) - Rust-based proof of concept for streaming from a webcam (using v4l2) in h264 over webrtc.

 ## Cargo Plugins